anirvanr/mongodb/shard.md

 	}
 }
 ```
-Once the value of the state field is “completed”, you may safely stop the instances
+Once the value of the state field is “completed”, you may safely stop the instance.

 Refer: